-The measuring device is equipped with a digital interface for data transmission in accordance with Guideline VDI 4201, Sheet 1 (General requirements) and Sheet 3 (Specific requirements for Modbus).
-Refer to the documentation delivered (Modbus signal list) for assignment of the Modbus registers.
-Only Endress+Hauser Service may perform parameter settings.
+The measuring device has a digital interface for data transmission in accordance with VDI 4201 Part 1 (General requirements) and Part 3 (Specific requirements for Modbus).
+The assignment of the Modbus registers can be found in the supplied documentation (Modbus signal list).
+Parameter settings must be carried out by Endress+Hauser Service.